tarafaa/portfolio_electrical/Bluetooth_Robotic_Hand/README.md

-# 🦾 Robotic Hand Glove Controller
+# 🦾 Bluetooth Robotic Hand

-An embedded systems project developed using an **Arduino Uno (ATmega328P)**, flex sensors, and servo motors to translate human finger movement into real-time robotic hand motion.
+An embedded systems project using **two Arduino Uno (ATmega328P) microcontrollers** to wirelessly translate human finger movements into real-time robotic hand motion.

-Five flex sensors mounted on a wearable glove provide analog measurements of finger position.
-The microcontroller processes and maps these sensor readings to servo positions controlling each finger of the robotic hand.
+Five flex sensors mounted on a wearable glove measure individual finger positions.
+The first Arduino Uno acquires and processes the sensor measurements, then transmits the control data over Bluetooth to a second Arduino Uno.
+The receiving microcontroller converts the transmitted finger positions into servo commands that control the robotic hand.

 ---